Pennsylvania Social Work Licensing Requirements

 Social Work License Reciprocity in Pennsylvania

-Pennsylvania has no formal reciprocity with any other state.
+Pennsylvania has no formal reciprocity for social work licensing with any other state.
 If an LSW or LCSW was not originally licensed in Pennsylvania, he or will have to apply for a state license by:

 - Meeting all of the standard qualifications for licensure as stated above

-- Providing a letter from the candidate’s home jurisdiction Board acknowledging his or her license, certification, ongoing practice and or reporting any violations
+- Providing a letter from the candidate’s home jurisdiction Board acknowledging his or her license, certification, and ongoing practice while reporting any violations

 - Proving that the ASWB exam taken in his or her home jurisdiction aligns with the exam offered in the state of Pennsylvania and the score received would indicate a passing score in Pennsylvania